jfloff/grpc-java-sbt/README.md

 * To build the image just run: `docker build --rm -t jfloff/grpc-java-sbt .`
 * Run the image with: `docker run -it --name grpc-java-sbt jfloff/grpc-java-sbt`
-* And for a 2nd terminal run: `docker exec -ti grpc-java-sbt`
+* And for a 2nd terminal run: `docker exec -ti grpc-java-sbt run sbt`